 The create diskPool commands have several optional parameters to enable you to create the configuration that you want.
 The use of these parameters is shown in the examples in the following sections.
-For more information about the use of the optional parameters refer to the Command Line Interface and Script Commands guide.
+For more information about the use of the optional parameters refer to the SANtricity 11.30 Command Line Interface and Script Commands Programming Guide.